williamiommi/sanity-plugin-groq-snippet/README.md

 A snippet is composed by the following fields:

-- Title: Represents the name of the snippet and is mandatory.
+- **Title**: Represents the name of the snippet and is mandatory.
-- Description: You can add a short description of your snippet.
+- **Description**: You can add a short description of your snippet.
 It will also be visible in the results list.
-- You can associate multiple tags with your query.
+- **Tags**: You can associate multiple tags with your query.
 This could be useful for filtering results by a specific tag.
-- Query: This is the other mandatory field for a snippet and contains your GROQ query.
+- **Query**: This is the other mandatory field for a snippet and contains your GROQ query.
-- Variables: You can also store parameters within your snippet in a JSON format.
+- **Variables**: You can also store parameters within your snippet in a JSON format.

 <p align="center">
   <img width="70%" src="docs/images/snippet-modal.jpg" alt="Snippet Modal"/>